ttkingzz/CrackScopeNet/README.md

 # CrackScopeNet

-CrackScopeNet: An Efficient Crack Segmentation for Resource-Constrained Structural Health Monitoring
+CrackScopeNet: A Lightweight and Efficient Neural Network for UAV-based Crack Detection

 </hr>

 # Abstract

-Timely detection of cracks is a critical task in structural health monitoring.
-However, current neural network models often require substantial computational resources and intricate designs, which limits their practicality in time-sensitive, resource-constrained outdoor environments.
-To bridge this gap, we introduce CrackScopeNet, a lightweight segmentation network model designed based on common crack morphology.
-This model is suitable for deployment on devices with limited computational power and memory, such as drones, mobile robots, and edge devices.
-CrackScopeNet features a lightweight multi-scale feature extraction module to capture local contextual information of cracks and a stripe-wise context attention mechanism to obtain long-distance dependencies, mitigating the effects of poor lighting, shadows, and obstructions.
-We evaluate the model on the composite dataset CrackSeg9k, demonstrating its remarkable efficiency and outstanding performance.
-The model achieves superior mean intersection over union (mIoU) scores compared to state-of-the-art models while maintaining low parameters and computational overhead.
-Furthermore, CrackScopeNet shows ideal inference speed on edge devices with severe computational and memory constraints without GPU support.
-CrackScopeNet contributes to the development of efficient and effective crack segmentation networks for practical structural health monitoring applications in resource-limited environments.
+Detecting cracks in structural health monitoring is crucial for ensuring infrastructure safety and longevity.
+The complexity of crack patterns and limited computational resources in practical applications present significant challenges.
+To bridge this gap, we introduce CrackScopeNet, a lightweight segmentation network model that simultaneously considers local and global crack features, suitable for deployment on UAV-based platforms with limited computational power and memory.
+CrackScopeNet features a multi-scale branch to improve sensitivity to cracks of varying sizes without substantial computational overhead and a stripe-wise context attention mechanism to enhance the capture of long-range contextual information, mitigating the interference from complex backgrounds.
+Experimental results on CrackSeg9k dataset demonstrate that CrackScopeNet leads to a significant improvement in prediction performance, with the highest mean intersection over union (mIoU) scores reaching 82.12\%, while maintaining a lightweight architecture with only 1.05M parameters and 1.58G floating point operations (FLOPs).
+Besides, CrackScopeNet excels in inference speed on edge devices with limited resources because of its low FLOPs.
+CrackScopeNet contributes to the development of efficient and effective crack segmentation networks, suitable for practical structural health monitoring applications in resource-limited UAV-based platforms.

 # Model Architecture